 One of the few people to attend every United Nations Climate Change Conference (COP) since they began, Saleemul Huq is director of the International Center for Climate Change and Development (ICCAD) in Dhaka, Bangladesh.
-He tells Michael Jones about his endless passion for reducing the impact of climate change
+He tells Future about his endless passion for reducing the impact of climate change

 What is the mission of the ICCAD?

 Saleemul Huq: The center is now 10 years old, so still fairly young.
 It’s a research center inside the Independent University, Bangladesh.
 The ambition is to make it into a global center on tackling climate change, particularly adaptation to climate change, and now, a new and emerging area called loss and damage from climate change.
 Because while climate change cannot be prevented from happening, unfortunately it can get worse.
 So, we are now in the era of dealing with the impacts of climate change.
 That’s our area of expertise.